 If the goal of our organizations is truly to create a more equitable world, our organizations must decolonize the way in which we work.
 We must think differently about what productivity looks like, we must provide spaces for colleagues to be in community and to build more-than-collegial relationships.
 We must be willing to unlearn the toxicity that surrounds our racial identities and support our staff in their tumultuous ride of doing so.
 (The People’s Institute for Survival and Beyond offers these helpful insights into the two forms of internalized racial oppression: racial inferiority and racial superiority.)
 Ultimately, the absence of doing this work is merely an avoidance of addressing that which inhibits us most from completely reimagining our personal purposes in the efforts to build more equitable organizations.
 Upon crafting these more equitable organizations, I truly believe we will be providing ourselves with the tools we need to forge a drastically different society and future.

-Kad Smith is a project coordinator with CompassPoint.
-He specializes in supporting CompassPoint’s Cohort Leadership Programs and has provided project support for various consulting contracts.
+Kad Smith is an associate project director at CompassPoint.
+He specializes in supporting CompassPoint’s Cohort Leadership Programs, teaches in our public training program, and has provided project support for various consulting contracts.